JinRcn/SRD-RE/README.md

    optional arguments:

-   -dataset dataset: The path to the dataset. e.g. Known A-to-I RNA editing
+   -dataset dataset: The path to the dataset (e.g. Known A-to-I RNA editing)

    -bam <output.bam>: The input BAM file (output from the previous step).